 SUMMARY

-To start, the monitor includes a full OLED screen on it which gives you all of your instantaneous data points on it.
+To start, the monitor includes a full OLED touchscreen display, giving you all your instantaneous data points.

-Secondly, the Full Swing KIT shows you a full 16 different data points, which we’ve listed below.
+Secondly, the Full Swing KIT shows you 16 different data points, which we’ve listed below.
 It offers one of the most comprehensive data sets on the market.

-Next, the KIT comes with a built in 4K camera that captures your entire swing right from the monitor.
-This means that you don’t need to set up your phone camera to take a video of yourself while you play.
+Next, the KIT has a built-in 4K camera that captures your entire swing right from the monitor.
+This means you don’t need to set up your phone camera to take a video of yourself while playing.

 Notably, the Full Swing KIT doesn’t connect to any golf simulator software yet.
 It promises that E6 Connect support is coming real soon.